GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 Don't forget to mention who inspired you as you go.
 Be open.
 Use tools available to sharing (github, dribbble).
 This is how open software is developed -- try to use the same tools if possible.
 Braithwaite mentions one clever thing on dribble -- the rebound! something that actually invites taking something and visually riffing, adding, or remixing to be shared again.
 This is often what design is missing, or what design has not embraced that open source software has.

 Open source design does not mean so open that it is designed by community.

-Eric Raymond in his essay _The cathedral and the bazaar_ explains how the birth of the linux kernel really created the contemporary idea of open source -- not just that the tools are open and free (as in freedom) -- but that a whole community might actually engage in its advancement.
-(The GNU creation and maintenance up until that point had, while available to anyone to use, been maintained by limited groups of developers, Linus Torvald was the first to use the methodology we now associate with "Open Source")...[TCATB - intro stuff?
-TCATB actual essay]
+Pretty clear that this is collaborating, not co-designing.

+That's nice.
+Designers should share.
+But how?
+IF a key part of the F/LOS ecosystem is that sharing and collaboration are built into the culture and systems and tools how is that done? what can we learn to make sharing more present in our designing?

+This is an easy place to start, and yields some good things, but is there more?
+Braithwaite tells us that designers should be more transparent in how we work, we should share more, but does he give us enough how? what about the tools? are there other ideas and tools that would be effective in accelerating this?

+## Linus's Law?

+The Open Design Manifesto summarizes some important thinking that was surfaced in an essay called _The Cathedral and the Bazaar_ by Eric Raymond.
+Raymond explains how the birth of the linux kernel and the systems that grew up around it are what created the contemporary structures necessary for our current definitions of open source -- mainly that a whole distributed community might actually engage in a tool's advancement.
+Linus Torvalds, the original programmer behind the linux kernel (and still the main maintainer of the linux project as it has grown), practiced several new, at the time, techiniques in sharing his growing code.
+As soon as a semi-functioning version of Linux was working, it would be posted for others to use.
+This "release early, release often" maxim flew in the face of existing software development practice at the time (early 90's).
+One did not want to release buggy code, as it was feared that the users would grow weary.
+Raymond found, however, that this was not the case with Linux. "[I]t was clear that something different and much healthier was going on [with Linux]."
+The success was in how Torvalds was treating his users, and in who his users were.

+The biggest key to all of this was "Linus's Law" as Raymond ended up naming it.
+Linus's law (cite raymond + the wikipedia page?) states that "Given a large enough beta-tester and co-developer base, almost every problem will be characterized quickly and the fix obvious to someone," or "Given enough eyeballs, all bugs are shallow."
+The early Linux ecosystem was a pool of sharing developers.
+The people using the tools were the same one's equiped to find problems with the tools and then actually do something about those problems.
+By sharing -- successes and failures -- the success of Linux actually increased faster than it would have otherwise.

-Raymond's analysis is in depth and supported with his own experiments utilizing the same systems.
-That our contemporary open source communities utilize these commonal, shared practices seems novel.
-This sounded familiar.
+Raymond's analysis is in depth and supported with his own experiments utilizing the same ideas.
+Raymond built an email program using all the same methodologies he pulled from the Linux community.
+Much of our contemporary open source communities still utilize these common, shared practices too.

+How can designers take advantage of these same things?

+All this sharing back and forth, community bug fixing, iterating and evolving a tool: this sounded familiar.

 Stewart Brand in his book _How Buildings Learn_ dissects vernacular building.
 He describes a process that predates the Linux community, yet his description of how a cape cod house came to being sounds uncannily similar to Raymond describing the linux community collaborating on their kernel together.
 If software can be designed and constructed this way, and vernacular objects can evole this way, why not contemporary visual design?

+Vernacular architecture? now that I think I can apply to visual designing...

 Stewart Brand's How Buildings Learn is an in-depth examination of the concepts of vernacular building.
-First printed in 1994, How Buildings Learn provides a careful dissection of historic, cultural architecture in America.
-Brand has had a lifelong impact on progressive thinking and the sustainability movement through the Whole Earth Catalog (which he helped found in 1968), the first Hacker's Conference (1984), and the Long-Now foundation (1996).
-He has at times been a soldier, hippie, observer, critic, organizer, philosopher, and nerd of the highest degree.
-Because of his varied interests, Brand approaches the vernacular with a scholarly rather than aesthetic view.
+First printed in 1994, _How Buildings Learn_ provides a dissection of historic, cultural architecture in America.
+Brand has had a lifelong impact on progressive thinking and the sustainability movement through the _Whole Earth Catalog_ (which he helped found in 1968), the first Hacker's Conference (1984), and the Long-Now foundation (1996).
+Because of his varied interests, Brand approaches the vernacular with more than just an aesthetic view.

 In Brand's more academic view, the vernacular process (which he also refers to as "adaptive building") is a systematic framework for evolving concepts.
 A culture steadily culminates these frameworks over time.
 Traditions subsequently arise allowing vernacular designers to reuse the invented forms and methods for common, everyday (design?) tasks.
 Contemporary design typically looks for new (or novel?) or wholely unique solution to a given problem, which is counter-productive to creating traditions.

-The vernacular's evolutionary model is predominantly based on Constraint.
-The key sub-constraints in my thinking today are Durability are Thrift.
-These same principles applied to the modern-day practice of design offer concrete, actionable ways for design to move forward towards the sustainable and the better.

-If open source is really the new vernacular, then something like this: "It is absurdly arrogant to begin the design process with an empty piece of paper"[^]- Hella Jongerius & Louise Schouwenberg (<https://www.readingdesign.org/beyond-the-new>) makes so much sense!
+The diagram of the houses evolving???

 Stewart Brand defines vernacular as the indigenous building of a place.
 Vernacular more broadly means common designs by common people.
 What makes cultural common-ness so special is its ability to evolve steadily over time.
 Common features survive the passage of time when they are generally understood as "good."
 Over years, the vernacular incorporates more and more "good" features while eradicating "bad" ones.